greenelab/deep-review/sections/02_intro.md

 history.
 Multi-layer methods have been discussed in the literature for more than five decades [@doi:10.1103/RevModPhys.34.135].
 Given this context, it's challenging to consider "deep learning" as a new advance, though the term has only become widespread to describe analysis methods in the last decade.
-For the purposes of this review, we identify deep learning approaches as those that use multi-layer neural networks to construct complex features from large-scale datasets. `TODO: somehow, I feel like we should work in some of the early examples like [@doi:10.1126/science.1127647].
-I don't know if we want an entire separate paragraph, or if we should work it into this one.`
+Much of the early history of neural networks has been extensively covered in a recent review [@doi:10.1016/j.neunet.2014.09.003].
+For the purposes of this review, we identify deep learning approaches as those that use multi-layer neural networks to construct complex features from large-scale datasets.

 We also identify a class of algorithms that we term "shallow learning" approaches.
 We do not use this as a pejorative term, but instead to denote